mark3labs/mcp-go/README-streamable-http.md

 	// Wait for notifications (the echo tool sends a notification after 1 second) fmt.Println("\nWaiting for notifications...")
+	fmt.Println("(The server should send a notification about 1 second after the tool call)")

 	// Set up a signal channel to handle Ctrl+C sigChan := make(chan os.Signal, 1)